redxeth/test_ids/README.md

 ## Notes on Duplicates

-The time is recorded everytime a reference is made to an ID number when generating a test program, this means that we can identify the IDs which have not been used for the longest time - for example because they were assigned to a test which has since been removed from the flow.
+The time is recorded each time a reference is made to an ID number when generating a test program, this means that we can identify the IDs which have not been used for the longest time - for example because they were assigned to a test which has since been removed from the flow.

 If the allocated range is exhausted then duplicates will start to be assigned starting from the oldest referenced ID first.
-This should ensure that true duplicates never happen as long as your assign an adequate range for the size of your test flow.
+This should ensure that true duplicates never happen as long as you assign an adequate range to cover the size of your test flow.

 ## What is Not Supported